 Other Static Problems

-There are other static problems mobile operators should be aware.
-Dust and other atmospheric pollutants can become charged when they rub against one another.
+There are other static problems plaguing mobile operators.
+As hinted to above, dust and other atmospheric pollutants can become charged when they rub against one another.
 They collect on the surface of our vehicle, and our antennas.
 Driving along dusty roads can cause dust static, especially when the humidity is low.
 Dust static is just a steady buzz that never goes away until you stop wherein there is usually a pop, and the static stops.
 Once you're underway again, it starts back up.
 The perceived loudness usually increases with speed.

 When vehicle AM radios first came into vogue, manufacturers were hard pressed to solve the problem.
 As a solution, they installed special springs inside the front axle grease cups to electrically connect the axles, and the brake drums and tire rims.
 They also placed graphite inside the tires.
 The thought was to shunt the static to ground through the various pieces mentioned.
 It worked, to a point.
 Nowadays, tires contain conductive rubber compounds and coatings, and metallic disc brakes provide a better solution.
 Nonetheless, you can still suffer the malady.

 There is one form of apparent static which needs to be mentioned.
 Improperly choked motor leads, or the absents of a proper common mode coax choke, allow these cables to act as part of the antenna.
 Since the motor leads and coax cable are routed inside the vehicle, whatever digital signal is generated by the electronics within the vehicle, is thus heard.
 Some of the sensors attached to these various digital devices (particularly ABS speedometer sensors) are speed reliant, and are often indistinguishable from the stacotic rhythm of rolling static and ignition RFI.
 Thus controlling static, apparent or otherwise, is not a single band aid cure!